reactive-python/reactpy-django/docs/src/features/template-tag.md

 ??? question "Can I use multiple components on one page?"

     You can add as many components to a webpage as needed by using the template tag multiple times.
-Retrofitting legacy sites to use IDOM will typically involve many components on one page.
+Retrofitting legacy sites to use ReactPy will typically involve many components on one page.

     === "my-template.html"

         ```jinja
-        {% load idom %}
+        {% load reactpy %}
         <!DOCTYPE html>
         <html>
             <body>